 How is the Test Performed?

 A sample of CSF fluid is needed.
 This is usually done with a lumbar puncture.
-For information on how this procedure is performed, see spinal tap.
+This is called a spinal tap.

 The sample is sent to a laboratory, where a tiny amount is spread on a glass slide.
 A member of the laboratory team looks at the sample under a microscope.
 The smear shows the color of the fluid and the number and shape of cells present in the fluid.
-Other tests, such as a Gram stain, may be done to check for bacteria.
+Other tests, such as a Gram stain or fungal wet prep, may be done to check for bacteria or fungi.

 Preparation for the Test